mrc-ide/priority-pathogens/README.md

 ### Task 1: db_extraction

+*IMPORTANT* This task can only run on a Windows machine becuase as far as we know, Microsoft does not provide a (free) Mac driver for their Access DB.
+Mac users can use their Windows VM to run this task by connecting the priority-pathogens repo to Rstudio on their VM.
+If you are unsure about the steps, please feel free to message Rebecca or Sangeeta.

 Once extractions are complete and you want to compile the databases together:
 * Clone the latest priority-pathogens repo
 * Open the priority-pathogens R project on your machine